redis/redis-doc/docs/reference/protocol-spec.md

 This numeric value tells the client that five reply types are about to follow it.
 Then, every successive reply constitutes an element in the array.

+All of the aggregate RESP types support nesting.
+For example, a nested array of two arrays is encoded as follows:

+    *2\r\n
+    *3\r\n
+    :1\r\n
+    :2\r\n
+    :3\r\n
+    *2\r\n
+    +Hello\r\n
+    -World\r\n

+(The raw RESP encoding is split into multiple lines for readability).

+The above encodes a two-elements array.
+The first element is an array that, in turn, contains three integers (1, 2, 3).
+The second element is another array containing a simple string and an error.

 {{% alert title="Multi bulk reply" color="info" %}}
 In some places, the RESP Array type may be referred to as _multi bulk_.
 The two are the same.